 It’s believed that peace and prosperity come into their lives and to make sure that the worshipers don’t face any problems in the following traditions today Sunday has been considered as a holiday.

-Sunday as Holiday in Christianity
+Meaning of Sunday as Holiday in Christianity

-According to Christianity God created the world in 6 days and on the 7th day he took rest i.e. Sunday.
+According to Christianity, Sunday is the day of worship and rest.
+According to it, God created the world in 6 days and on the 7th day he took a rest i.e. Sunday.
 The British people who followed the Christian religion made it a mandatory leave on Sunday.

-FAQ about Why Sunday is a holiday in:-
+FAQs about Why Sunday is a holiday

 When did Sunday become a holiday in India?